spectrocloud/librarium/content/docs/04-clusters/03-edge/09-site-deployment/01-model-profile.md

 # Build Custom Cluster Profile With BYOOS Pack

 The [Bring Your Own Operating System (BYOOS)](/https://docs.spectrocloud.com/cluster-profiles/byoos) pack allows you to upload your own OS images, configure the necessary drivers, and customize the OS to meet specific requirements for your environment.
+BYOOS in Palette gives you more flexibility and control with your OS and helps manage Kubernetes clusters.
+The BYOOS Edge OS supports commercial and open-source distribution OS to perform optimally and meet unique requirements when building cluster profiles.

 Use the following steps to deploy Edge clusters using your cluster profile with the BYOOS Edge OS.

 # Prerequisites

 - Provider images are built.

 - ` system.uri`should be constrcuted.